smcmullan-ncirl/SSPProject/README.md

 The topics can be read from the beginning by the consumer like this:

     docker-compose exec kafka kafka-console-consumer.sh --bootstrap-server localhost:9092 --topic ping --from-beginning

-## Postgres Setup Instructions (Optional)

-If you choose to persist data to PostgreSQL then installing the command line SQL client is very useful:

-    sudo apt-get install postgresql-client
-    sudo apt install postgresql-client-common

-DBVizualizer is recommended if you would like a full GUI

 # SSPDataImport - The Data Collection Processor application